pimoroni/phew/README.md

 server.run()
 ```

-**paws** is designed specifically with performance and minimal resource use in mind.
+**phew** is designed specifically with performance and minimal resource use in mind.
 Generally this means it will prioritise doing as little work as possible including
 assuming the correctness of incoming requests.

+---

 ## Function reference